 The Coronavirus Emergency Rental Assistance (CERA) program is designed to keep Michigan residents who fell behind on their rent during COVID-19 in their homes.
 The program utilizes a special court process to get fast rental assistance for renters who have been affected.
 While the portal for new application submission has been discontinued, we are still processing applications for rental assistance that were submitted prior to 6/30/2022.

 For information, click the links below.

-Tenants in Wayne County who have received a 'Notice to Quit', a summons from the court, or received verbal or written notice of your landlords' intention to eviction you should call the
+Tenants in Wayne County who have received a "Notice to Quit" a summons from the court, or received verbal or written notice of your landlord's intention to evict you should call the